PhD applications – Mirror doctoral contracts idil 2026

 Isotopic composition of collagen extracted from archaeological artifacts from the western Mediterranean basin

-The candidate must hold a Master 2 (or engineering degree) in biogeochemistry, bioarchaeology, paleoclimatology, paleoenvironments, continental surface geosciences, environmental sciences or related disciplines.
-Profiles with dual or interdisciplinary skills in these fields are particularly welcome.
+The candidate must hold a Master's degree (or engineering degree) in biogeochemistry, bioarchaeology, paleoclimatology, paleoenvironments, continental surface geosciences, environmental sciences, or related disciplines.
+Candidates with dual or interdisciplinary skills in these fields are particularly welcome.

-A solid command of stable isotope geochemistry is required, particularly as applied to organic matrices.
+A solid understanding of stable isotope geochemistry is required, particularly as applied toorganic matrices.

-- Theoretical mastery of isotope fractionation, particularly of carbon and nitrogen isotopes in the living world (fauna/flora).
+- Theoretical mastery of isotopic fractionation, particularly of carbon and nitrogen isotopes in living organisms (fauna/flora).

 - Proficiency in data processing and statistical tools (R, SIAR, SIBER).

-- Ability to work as part of a team in an interdisciplinary environment (archaeology, bioarchaeology, geochemistry).
+- Ability to work in a team, in an interdisciplinary environment (archeology, bioarcheology, geochemistry).

-- Respect and benevolence towards the work environment and colleagues.
+- Respect and kindness toward the work environment and colleagues.

 - Collaborative spirit and openness to diverse scientific approaches.

-- Interest in fieldwork and openness to international collaboration.
+- Interest in fieldwork and openness to international collaborations.

 - Motivation to publish in peer-reviewed scientific journals.

-- Experience in collagen extraction from biological remains.
+- Experience in extracting collagen from biological waste.

-- A good knowledge of the stable isotopes of sulfur, oxygen and hydrogen.
+- A good knowledge of stable isotopes of sulfur, oxygen, and hydrogen.

-- Sample preparation skills for isotopic analysis (collagen, lipids, etc.).
+- Skills in preparing samples for isotopic analysis (collagen, lipids, etc.).

-- Experience or theoretical knowledge of archaeological protein analysis (ZooMS, CSIA-AA) .
+- Experience or theoretical knowledge in archaeological protein analysis (ZooMS, CSIA-AA).

 - Good level of scientific English (written and spoken)

-We are looking for someone who is curious and open to the world, with a strong humanist dimension, capable of bringing a fresh perspective to the interdisciplinary nature of the project.
-An altruistic person, respectful of the values of collaboration and sharing, who can integrate the project into a network of international collaborations.
+We are looking for someonewho is curious and open-minded, with a stronghumanistic outlook, capable of bringing a new perspective to the interdisciplinary nature of the project.
+Analtruistic person who respects the values of collaboration and sharing, and who will be able to integrate the project into a network of international collaborations.

 SUBJECT B – Chemical Sciences

-The candidate must have a sound knowledge of mass spectrometry and separative techniques.
+The candidate must have solid knowledge of mass spectrometry and separation techniques.

-Knowledge/experience in high-resolution mass spectrometry, tandem mass spectrometry and ion mobility, as well as in separative techniques such as liquid chromatography and capillary electrophoresis, are required to develop analytical methods for peptide/protein characterization.
+Knowledge/experience in high-resolution mass spectrometry, tandem mass spectrometry, ion mobility, and separation techniques such as liquid chromatography and capillary electrophoresis are required to develop analytical methods for characterizing peptides/proteins.

-Knowledge of peptide and protein chemistry will be an asset, particularly for sample conditioning.
+Knowledge of peptide and protein chemistry will be an asset, particularly for sample preparation.
 Experience in protein analysis using proteomic strategies will be appreciated.

-The ability to work independently, creativity and the motivation to take on complex scientific challenges as part of a multidisciplinary project are expected.
+The ability to work independently, creativity, and motivation to tackle complex scientific challenges within a multidisciplinary project are expected.

 Project summary: